TZstatsADS/fall2019-project4-sec1-grp5/README.md

 **Contribution statement**:
-+ Jerry Zhang: Wrote entire SGD algorithm, KNN algorithm, and temporal dynamic algorithm
++ Jerry Zhang: Wrote entire SGD algorithm, KNN algorithm, and temporal dynamic algorithm.
+Helped develop, research, and code relevant equations for all the algorithms.
+Led the direction of the project as presenter and group leader.
+Helped write functions to plot and process data for all aspects of the project (both objective functions).
+Produced the most code and relevant work for final result and evaluation.
 + Haofeng Chen: Derived relevant equations for objective functions + dynamics, helped write KNN algorithm
 + Mingming Song: Wrote ALS algorithm with temporal dynamics
 + Yuting Gong: Helped write ALS algorithm with temporal dynamics, preprocessed bias data